Dispersal density estimation across scales: Introduction

-Statistical data behave differently at different physical scales.
-In abstract decision theory, the classical notion of a statistical model or experiment, {\it i.e.} a family of probability measures defined on a common probability space usually does not refer to or account for any specific notion of scale.
-Yet, depending on the interplay between the information parameter $n$ (the number of data, the inverse of a noise level or the time length of measurement) and the accuracy of measurement of the data, the structure of a statistical model may differ and exhibits different properties.
-We may encode this idea by introducing a specific scale parameter $\sigma >0$ attached to each probability scenario, and by considering rather a family of probability measures of the form
+Data behave differently at different scales.
+The interplay between the information parameter ({\it e.g.} number of observations, inverse of the noise level, time length of measurements) and the physical scale of the observables may affect the structure of the underlying statistical model.
+We encode this idea by extending the familiar notion of a statistical experiment to a family

-where the $\mathsf P_{f,\sigma}^{n}$ are simultaneously indexed by the information parameter $n\geq 1$ and a physical scale parameter $\sigma >0$, and that we shall refer to as a (family of) statistical experiment(s) across scales.
-Depending on the choice of $\sigma = \sigma_n$, the statistical geometrical properties of $\mathcal E$ (such as LAN type conditions or asymptotic equivalence features \citet{le2012asymptotic, van2002statistical}) may differ.
-In particular, the choice of an optimal procedure may be dictated by $\sigma_n$.
+where the probability measures $\mathsf P_{f,\sigma}^{n}$ are simultaneously indexed by an information parameter $n\ge 1$ and a physical scale $\sigma >0$, and that we shall refer to as a (family of) statistical experiment(s) across scales.
+Depending on the choice of $\sigma = \sigma_n$ varying with the information rate $n$, the statistical geometrical properties of $\mathcal E$ (such as LAN type conditions or asymptotic equivalence features as discussed in \citet{le2012asymptotic, van2002statistical}) may differ.
+In particular, the choice of an optimal procedure may be dictated by different regimes governed by $\sigma_n$.\\

 It is therefore desirable to understand the larger picture given by \eqref{eq: ref scale exp} \emph{simultaneously for all subsequences} $\sigma_n$.
-We refer to \citet{duval2011statistical, chorowski2018nonparametric, nickl2016high} where this point of view is put to fruition in the statistics of diffusion and L\'evy processes.
-In particular, the robustness of certain estimation methods is studied across time scales. \\
+In an asymptotic setting, we may attempt to realise the following program:

+\begin{itemize} \item Identify the optimal estimation for $f$ (in an asymptotic minimax sense for a given loss function) for an arbitrary (but known) $\sigma = \sigma_n$. \item Considering $\sigma = \sigma_n$ as unknown, estimate simultaneously $\sigma$ and $f$ and achieve optimality for $f$ in this setting. \end{itemize}